EVParts/EVP15KVAGeneratorControl/README.md

 ###
 Add EVP15KVAGeneratorControl Package Via Github
 In package manager, select Inactive Packages.
-The choose new and fill in the details.
+Then choose new and fill in the details.
 EVP15KVAGeneratorControl
 EVParts
 release